motorrin/Arch_Smart_Update/README.md

 ## 📁 Configuration & Customization

-On its first run, the script creates a configuration folder at `~/.config/arch-smart-update/`, downloads the latest default templates from GitHub, and asks if you prefer to be prompted for mirror ranking before updates.
+On its first run, the script creates a configuration folder at `~/.config/arch-smart-update/`, downloads the latest default templates from GitHub, and helps you set up standard features.
+Whenever you launch the script manually, it will display the exact path to your active configuration file at the very top.

 To ensure your personal settings are never overwritten by script updates, the configuration is split into two types: